 You need to know how your trading system would have performed in the past, before you test it in the present.

 But once you have a system that is profitable in backtesting, it's time to move on to forward testing.
-In this post, I'll show you why you need to do it, how to do it effectively and what to watch out for.
+In this post, I'll give you our Forex forex testing guide.
+I'll show you why you need to do it, how to do it effectively and what to watch out for.

 Alright, let's get those forward testing gears turning…

-Step 1: Understand Why You Need Forward Testing
+Step 1: Understand Why You Need This Forex Forward Testing Guide

 Backtesting is great, but you need forward testing too.